mindspore-lab/mindone/examples/stable_diffusion_xl/docs/configuration_guidance.md

 ### mix-precision training

-- `--ms_amp_level`: setting mindspore auto-mix-precision level, e.g. default is `O2` level, keep full precision operations for cells and operators in blacklist(norm layer/silu), and convert the rest to lower precision operations. reference to [MindSpore Document](https://www.mindspore.cn/docs/en/r2.2/api_python/amp/mindspore.amp.auto_mixed_precision.html).
+- `--ms_amp_level`: setting mindspore auto-mix-precision level, e.g. default is `O2` level, keep full precision operations for cells and operators in the blacklist(norm layer/silu), and convert the rest to lower precision operations. reference to [MindSpore Document](https://www.mindspore.cn/docs/en/r2.2/api_python/amp/mindspore.amp.auto_mixed_precision.html).

 - `--param_fp16`: convert weight to `fp16`

-  > ⚠️: It is not recommended to turn on `--param_fp16`, that will force to convert the weight to `fp16` and may lead to unstable training.
+  > ⚠️: It is not recommended to turn on `--param_fp16`, which will force the conversion of the weight to `fp16` and may lead to unstable training.

   > ⚠️: If you still insist on using it, you can try replacing the [vae-fp16-fix weight](./weight_convertion.md), which can bring slight help.